 Emergency equipment and medicines were available as described in recognised guidance.
-The glucagon medicine (used for a diabetic emergency) was stored at room temperature but not date adjusted in accordance with manufacturer instructions.
-This was immediately rectified.
-In addition, the practice had two glucagon injectors and one was kept in the fridge which was temperature monitored.
 We found staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists and the dental hygienists when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.
+A dental nurse worked with the dentists and the dental hygiene therapist when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.